JuanJoseJ/ML_Wine_Project/README.md

 ### Covarianze analysis

 The coavariance matrix for the two classes were found not to be equal, which means that using a Tied Covariance model would also get worst results than non tied models.

+### Results report

+The data was run initially without gaussianissed attributes on a full covariance logMVG classifier using k-folds, which achived a mean accuarcy of 0.793; with gaussianissed data, the same model acchived an improved mean accuarcy of 0.825.

 # What to include in the report